owenrumney/owenrumney.github.io/_posts/2023-11-30-home-assistant-status-setter.md

 # The Brief

-| Note: I am on week two of running a HomeAssistant service so I'm still learning.
+> Note: I am on week two of running a HomeAssistant service so I'm still learning.
 If you have any suggestions or improvements please let me know.
+{: .prompt-info }

 I want to be able to set my Slack presence when I'm working and "Away" when I'm not.
 I want this to be automated so I don't have to remember to do it and I want the notifications muted when I'm not working.